YannJanssen001/Quantum-Battleship-Game/README.md

 - **Qiskit Team**: For the excellent quantum computing framework
 - **IBM Quantum**: For making quantum computing accessible
 - **Quantum Computing Community**: For inspiration and educational resources

-## 📞 Support

-If you encounter issues or have questions:

-1. Check the troubleshooting section above
-2. Review the game documentation
-3. Open an issue on GitHub
-4. Contact the development team
+- **Authors: Adam Tang, Qasim Bedford and Yann Janssen**

 ---

-**Experience quantum mechanics through gaming - where physics meets strategy!** ⚛️🎮
+**Experience quantum mechanics through gaming - where physics meets strategy.**

-*"In the quantum realm, observation changes reality - use this power wisely in battle!"*
+*"In the quantum realm, observation changes reality - use this power wisely in battle."*